apache/inlong-website/README.md

 2. Run `npm start` in the root directory to start a local server, you will see the website in 'http://127.0.0.1:3000'.
 3. Run `npm run build` to build source code.

+If you need to see the documentation in simplified Chinese, first `npm run build`, then use `npm run start-zh`.

 If you have higher version of node installed, you may consider `nvm` to allow different versions of `node` coexisting on your machine.

 1. Follow the [instructions](http://nvm.sh) to install nvm
-2. Run `nvm install v14.13.0` to install node v14
+2. Run `nvm install v16.14.0` to install node v16
-3. Run `nvm use v14.13.0` to switch the working environment to node v14
+3. Run `nvm use v16.14.0` to switch the working environment to node v16

 Then you are all set to run and build the website.
 Follow the build instruction above for the details.